Name Benjamin Scheerbarth

 What has been your favorite class or project?
 Why?

-I am really enjoying the Kinetic City course.
+I really enjoyed the Kinetic City course.
 This research seminar lets small groups explore phenomena of temporal urbanism, map ephemeral cities, and grapple with conceptual questions and theoretical frameworks of the, perhaps overlooked, temporal dimension in urbanism.
 It’s a great experience to be involved in a wider, interdisciplinary, and very topical research initiative.

 What are your career ambitions?